tdviet/fedcloudclient-old/README.rst

 5. Why there are options for both access token and refresh token?
 Which one should be used?

+  Cloud operations need only access tokens, not refresh tokens.
+If a refresh token is given as parameter to *fedcloud* client (together with client ID and client secret), an access token will be generated on the fly from the refresh token and client ID/secret.

   Refresh tokens have long lifetime (one year in EGI CheckIn), so they should be securely protected.
-If a refresh token is given as parameter (together with client ID and client secret), an access token will be generated on the fly from the refresh token.
+  In secured environment, e.g. private computers, refresh tokens may be permanently specified via environment variables *CHECKIN_REFRESH_TOKEN*, *CHECKIN_CLIENT_ID*, *CHECKIN_CLIENT_SECRET*; so users don't have to set token for *fecloud* client via command-line parameters.

   Access tokens have short lifetime (one hour in EGI CheckIn), so they have lower security constraints.
-However, they have to be refreshed frequently, that may be inconvenient for users.
+However, they have to be refreshed frequently, that may be inconvenient for some users.
 In shared environment, e.g. VMs in Cloud, access tokens should be used instead of refreshed tokens.
-In secured environment (private machines), refresh tokens may be permanently specified via environment variables *CHECKIN_REFRESH_TOKEN*, *CHECKIN_CLIENT_ID*, *CHECKIN_CLIENT_SECRET*; so users don't have to set token as parameter for every execution.